chrisamanse/Changes/README.md

 # Changes
-An iOS Swift framework that computes changes occurred in a `CollectionType`.
+A Swift framework that computes changes occurred in a `CollectionType`.
 Inspired by [Changeset](https://github.com/ostestlag/Changeset).

+Supports iOS and OSX.

+# To-do

+- [x] Carthage
+- [ ] CocoaPods
+- [ ] Other platforms

 # Installation